stacyyuu/reading-notes/README.md

 Important characteristics of a growth mindset is:
 * Being open-minded to feedback and constructive criticism
 * Welcoming challenges and having determination to overcome them
-* Being inspired and learning from others who had suceeded
+* Being inspired and learning from others who have suceeded

 These important steps allow you to continuously grow in your field and everyday life.